robotlegs/robotlegs-framework/readme.md

-# WARNING
+# NOTE

-Robotlegs 2 is under active development.
-Developers are encouraged to download the stable Robotlegs 1 release from: http://www.robotlegs.org/
+Robotlegs 2 is currently in Beta.
+You can download the Robotlegs 1 release from: http://www.robotlegs.org/

 The source for Robotlegs 1 can be found in the version1 branch: